DaanDeMeyer/reproc/README.md

   size with sizeof.

-  We already mentioned that we solve this problem by providing the `reproc_size` function that returns the size of the reproc struct.
+  We already mentioned that we solve this problem by providing the `reproc_size` function that returns the size of the reproc struct at runtime.

 ### Memory allocation